 The Circle Trail, which begins and ends at the Visitor Center, is a paved walking trail that leads to several points of interest at Pipestone National Monument.

-We suggest alotting 45 minutes to an hour for the entire walk.
-Features along the trail include the pipestone quarries, historical markers, Old Stone Face, Winnewissa Falls, Oracle and the native tallgrass prairie.
+We suggest allotting 45 minutes to an hour for the entire walk.
+Features along the trail include the pipestone quarries, historical markers, Old Stone Face, Winnewissa Falls, the Oracle and native tallgrass prairie.
 Trail guides are available for loan or purchase in the Visitor Center.
 Several benches are placed along the trail.
-While the trail is not ADA-compliant, it may be wheelchair accessible with some assistance (see Accessibility).
+While the trail is not American Disabilities Act (ADA)-compliant, it may be wheelchair accessible with some assistance (see Accessibility).

 Weather in Minnesota is variable.
 Be prepared for seasonal conditions and rapidly-changing weather.